flax-lang/flax/issues.md

 	It's not really a high-priority thing anyway.

-6. wrt. named parameters:

-	there are two cases of named parameters being used; first in a type constructor, and second in a regular function call.

-	When calling a type constructor of a struct, all arguments are optional, ie. you can specify all, some or none of the fields as named arguments in your constructor call.
-Those not provided will be given the default value for their type, or, if the struct definition itself has initialisers at the field declaration site, that particular init value.

-	On the other hand, the constructor for a class acts like a normal function, in that only defined 'init' functions can be called, and they can only be called with their corresponding arguments.

-	For these regular function calls, named parameters are must come after any positional arguments, and positional arguments cannot come after named arguments.
-Thus, once you start naming arguments in a call, you must name all subsequent arguments.

-	Note that functions cannot be overloaded solely on the names of the arguments, just the types.

-	Finally, for optional arguments, it behaves much the same, except that you *must* refer to it by name to specify a value.
+6. wrt. optional arguments, you *must* refer to it by name to specify a value.
 For example:

 	`fn foo(a: int, b: int = 3) => ...`